Home CGS 2820C

 Create a Responsive 2 to 3-column Portfolio using Responsive Website Design (RWD).

-Description: Create a new and attractive portfolio (a showcase) page using at least four images and two responsive columns.
+Description: Create a new and attractive portfolio (a showcase) page using at least four (4) images and two (2) responsive columns.
+This means that on a desktop you will see at least two full columns, but on a smart phone you will only see one vertical column of images.
+No half or partial columns/images will appear as you resize your window.
 The portfolio page could contain your own real photos, drawings, thumbnails or photos of projects, items for sale, screen captures of programs... to show off the type of work that you can do.
 Unless, you have a good reason for another name, please name this page: portfolio.htm.
+The portfolio.htm page will have the same <nav> navigation, <header> masthead/banner and External cascading stylesheet (.css) as your Home page and Resume.

 Your portfolio page will have the same <nav> navigation, <header> masthead/banner and external cascading stylesheet (.css) as your Home page and Resume.
 Use Responsive Website Design (RWD) so that your site is optimized for each device and displays differently on a smartphone and tablet, in Landscape or in Portrait, as well as differently on a desktop PC.
 This means that as you resize your window the entire image or the entire column is displayed, not just part of the image or part of the column.